alperkesen/bilstm-crf/README.md

 # BiLSTM-CRF model for Turkish NER

 **bilstm** is a Python library for named entity recognition, implemented in Keras.

+This library is modified version of [Anago](https://github.com/Hironsan/anago).

 ## Installation